-Units in the UBS (Lux) Emerging Economies Fund (hereinafter also referred to as the "Fund") may be acquired on the basis of this Sales Prospectus, the Management Regulations, the latest annual report and, if already published, the subsequent semi-annual report.
+Units of UBS (Lux) Equity Fund (hereinafter also referred to as the ("Fund") may be acquired on the basis of this Sales Prospectus, the Management Regulations, the latest annual report and, if already published, the subsequent semi-annual report.

 Only the information contained in the Sales Prospectus and in one of the documents referred to in the Sales Prospectus shall be deemed valid.